Jury in Satchwell trial told to approach case ‘with open mind, without emotion’

 “You have to approach it with an open mind, with an independent mind, without emotion, without prejudice,” he said.

-Mr Justice McDermott said that they were making their determination based on proof beyond reasonable doubt, which he described as higher than probable, but not “a mathematical certainty”.
+Mr Justice McDermott said that they were making their determination on the charge of murder based on proof beyond reasonable doubt, which he described as higher than probable, but not “a mathematical certainty”.

-He described it as similar to making a major life decision where a lot of aspects are weighed up, and where something may cause them to hesitate in making the decision.
+He described it as similar to making a major life decision where a lot of aspects are weighed up, and where something may cause them to hesitate in making that decision.

 He described reasonable doubt as when something in the evidence presented in court causes them to pause, or if they feel there is “something missing”.